ddev/ddev/docs/users/providers/pantheon.md

 ### Authentication

-This step only needs to be completed once for your system.
 We recommend that you create a token specific to ddev by going to <https://pantheon.io/docs/machine-tokens/.> Once you’ve completed that, run `ddev auth pantheon <YOUR TOKEN>` and provide the token you just generated.
 This will store the token in DDEV-Local's global cache volume.
 If you change tokens (or teams, or user accounts on Pantheon) you may need to generate a new token from Pantheon and re-run the `ddev auth pantheon` command to re-establish your connection to Pantheon.io.

+The `ddev auth pantheon <token>` command typically has to be done daily, as the token expires in 24 hours.

 ### Usage